-Covenant Christian High School in Indiana has an event called “Warriors Helping Warriors” in which they try and find a “warrior” in the community.
+Covenant Christian High School in Indiana has an event called “Warriors Helping Warriors” in which they try to find a “warrior” in the community.
 This person may have been a veteran, a family member of an officer who passed or a student who battled disease.
-They raise money to help them for whatever they need at that time.
-This year the event helped raise money for the girls volleyball managers brother who was diagnosed with leukemia.
-All of the proceeds go to the family!
+They raise money to help them with whatever they need at that time.
+One year, the event helped raise money for the girl's volleyball team to help a manager's brother who was diagnosed with leukemia.
+All the proceeds went to the family!

 6. Monthly Newsletters

 A digital newsletter can be extremely useful to communicate with parents, members of the community and booster club members.
-This is a great platform to highlight an athlete of the month, important upcoming events and game schedules.
-Have some of your former athletes gone on to achieve successful athletic, collegiate or personal accomplishments?
+This is a great platform to highlight an athlete of the month, important upcoming events, and game schedules.
+Have some of your former athletes achieved successful athletic, collegiate, or personal accomplishments?
 Keep your community updated on these!

 7. Sports Clinics

 Many high schools are hosting middle and elementary school athletes to 1 or 2 day sports camps.
 These enrichment camps and clinics have a focus on age-appropriate activities and skills.
-In many cases, middle and high-school students have the opportunity to act as mentors to the younger students.
+Most times, middle and high-school students act as mentors to the younger students.